sidchaini/sidchaini/README.md

 ### Hey there!
-I am Siddharth Chaini, and I am a 5th year BS-MS student at IISER Bhopal, majoring in Physics.

 <!--
 **siddharthchaini/siddharthchaini** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.